clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 __Why this abstraction?__ Well, this isn't a special setup.
 This is merely abstracting around [tower::Service](https://docs.rs/tower-service/0.3.1/tower_service/trait.Service.html) which allows us to take and reuse `tower`'s [common service layers](https://docs.rs/tower/0.4.6/tower/#modules) as what effectively is __middleware__.

-It's not hard to find benefits to standardising this abstraction: you can already [mock services out of the box](https://docs.rs/tower-test/0.4.0/tower_test/macro.assert_request_eq.html), but we do want a [better mocking setup](https://github.com/clux/kube-rs/issues/429#issuecomment-782957601) for a future testing helpers.
+It's not hard to find benefits to standardising this abstraction: increased reusability of logic, testing; you can already [mock services out of the box](https://docs.rs/tower-test/0.4.0/tower_test/macro.assert_request_eq.html), but we do want a [better mocking setup](https://github.com/clux/kube-rs/issues/429#issuecomment-782957601) for a future testing helpers.
 None of our layers are public yet either.

 For now, however, the end result is a more light-weight http client: `hyper` over `reqwest`, and without changing the core api boundaries (inserting `Service` between `Client` and `Config` will not affect the vast majority of users who use `Client::try_default` is the main start point).